Be warned. We are activists, usually on the short side. We are biased.

 But we will profit if these stocks decline or, when we are long, rise in value.

-We do not offer advice on how to trade a stock.
+We do not offer advice on how anyone else should trade a stock.
 We present our views.

 We do our best to find and present facts, based on extensive primary research and using public sources.